truebelief/cc-TreeAIBox-plugin/README.md

 6. **Performance on certain tree types:** Current algorithm works poorly on branchy and fat trees (tropical trees).

+## UPDATES
+(Sept 20, 2024)I've updated WoodCls.py with a main function and created a model folder containing the trained branchcls model.
+To use your own data, simply replace the las/laz files in the data folder and execute the main function from WoodCls.py if you encounter any issues on the CloudCompare platform.
+The output will be laz files stored in a newly created output folder located in the same directory as WoodCls.py.

 <video src='https://github.com/user-attachments/assets/bf5f7b6a-5a50-43ba-876b-29e5c9cbff03' width=180/>